 If you look hard enough, you can still find a bargain, even in auto racing.
 AJ.
 "Buddy" Pugliese is living proof of it.

-Pugliese is the President and Chief Executive Officer for the Formula Race Car Club of America (“FRCCA”), an organization dedicated to providing “The thrill of racing without the agony of expense.”
+Pugliese is the former President of the Formula Race Car Club of America (“FRCCA”), an organization dedicated to providing “The thrill of racing without the agony of expense.”

 That’s not easy when some famous racing schools can charge $1,000 or more per day just to learn basic skills, but the FRCCA lives up to its motto.
 Incredibly, Pugliese maintains that the total cost of running the 10-12 races each year on the FRCCA schedule would total $10,000 - and that includes purchasing and servicing a single-seat, rear-engined race car capable of speeds in excess of 140 mph!

 The three divisions for this type of car form the backbone of the FRCCA.
 Called “Club Fords,” they are older Formula Ford racecars that are no longer competitive against newer machines – except under the special rules of the FRCCA.

 “There are two aspects of racing: speed and competition,” said Pugliese, “and somewhere along the line the search for speed was given a higher priority than the search for competition.”